 We will make bold rather than timid investment decisions where we see a sufficient probability of gaining market leadership advantages.

 The truth is.
 I love it!
 I love the fact that they are going big.
 We’re always looking for companies with big ambitions and a realistic path to get there.

 At their core, they believe the world has changed.
 That the world has become “uberized.”
 A world where consumers expect magic to happen at the push of a button (this is true👍)

 They led the real estate 1.0 boom (👋Zestimate) that empowered consumers to find their dream home just by browsing an app.

 They want to lead the real estate 2.0 era by taking the historical friction out of the home buying process.
 To help usher in this new era, they started two significant initiatives in 2018.

 - Homeowners complete a questionnaire on the Zillow site and receive an initial offer within 48 hours and a final one after an inspection.

-- Zillow charges a service fee that amounts to 7% of the purchase price on average but ranges depending on what repairs it needs to make and other factors.
+- Zillow charges a service fee of 7% of the purchase price on average but ranges depending on what repairs it needs to make and other factors.

 - If the seller accepts, Zillow closes the transaction within 90 days at a date of the seller’s choosing, then tries to resell the house soon after.